MoSabouni/router-starter/README.md

 | `label` | A string that identifies the originator of the log message. |
 | `...args` | Zero or more arguments that the logger directly passes on to `console.log()`. |

-You can use the following actual log methods:
+You can use the following actual log methods (in order of increasing severity):

 <!-- prettier-ignore -->
 | Method | Description |